-Financial assets designated as at fair value through profit or loss are measured at fair value.
+Financial assets and financial liabilities through profit or loss are measured at fair value.
 Subsequent to initial recognition, investments at fair value through profit or loss are marked to market on a daily basis with changes in fair value taken through profit or loss as gains and losses.
 Attributable transaction costs are recognised in profit or loss as incurred.